New Chum Landfill, Ipswich, QLD

 To be considered, applications for funding need to show how they support:

 - Community sporting activities

 Applications for the fund are communicated through the Community Reference Group (refer below meeting information).
-For futher information, please contact Doug Hughes.

 The New Chum Community Reference Group (CRG) was established in 2013.
 The CRG is there to provide the community with an opportunity to keep up to date with the development and operation of landfill, including the construction of new cells, site remediation and proposed uses of the land post-closure.
 The CRG is made up of members of the management team, residents and representatives from council and Department of Environment and Science.
 The CRG meets every three months and is independently facilitated.
 The group is governed by an agreed Terms of Reference.
 Key achievements of the CRG include:

 - A regeneration project conducted with local school students in 2014, with over 120 indigenous shrubs planted at the New Chum landfill site, in a buffer area to help create a vegetation corridor link with the adjacent Six Mile Creek.

 - A Community Benefit Fund was established in 2015 to benefit the community surrounding the New Chum Landfill.
 A committee, made up of representatives from Cleanaway and the local community, considers applications that aligned to education programs, training and employment, community benefit projects or community sporting activities.

 For further information, please click on the below community meeting links.

 - Site information